Cinderella Castle: Magic Kingdom

-Cinderella Castle is more than 100 ft taller than Sleeping Beauty Castle from Disneyland in Anaheim, California.
+Cinderella Castle is more than 100 ft taller than Sleeping Beauty Castle at Disneyland in Anaheim, California.
 The set-building trick of forced perspective makes the castle appear larger than it is.
 At higher elevations, its proportions to full scale are reduced for elements such as stones, windows, and doors.
-This castle and its near-twin in Tokyo were the tallest Disney theme park castles until the completion of the Enchanted Storybook Castle in Shanghai Disneyland Park.
+This castle and its near-twin in Tokyo were the tallest Disney theme park castles until the completion of the Enchanted Storybook Castle at Shanghai Disneyland Park.

 Cinderella Castle is designed to reflect the late-Gothic, flamboyant style of the 1400s.
 Unlike Disneyland's castle, no gold is used on the exterior; all gold colors are anodized aluminum.
 Despite its appearance, no bricks were used in its construction; the inner structure consists of six hundred tons of steel-braced frame construction, with a 10 in reinforced concrete wall encircling the structure to the full height of the outermost stone-like walls.
 All of the steel and concrete works are supported on a concrete drilled caisson foundation.
 Much less fiberglass is used than is popularly believed.
 Rather, most of the exterior is a thick, very hard fiber-reinforced gypsum plaster that is supported by light-gauge metal studs.
 Most fiberglass work is reserved for the exterior walls of more ornate upper towers.
 The roofs are not fiberglass, either.
 They are shingled in the same type of plastic that computer monitor shells are made from, attached to a cone of light gauge steel sheeting over the steel sub-frame.
 These towers were lifted by crane, then welded and bolted permanently to the main structure.
 Contrary to a popular legend, the castle cannot be taken apart or moved in any way in the event of a hurricane.
 It would take months to disassemble, it would be too dangerous to operate the 300 ft crane required in windy conditions, and there would have to be a more structurally sound building to keep it in.
 As with every other building at Walt Disney World, it was simply efficient enough in design to handle a hurricane.
 It can easily withstand the 125 mph (200 km/h) wind speeds in Central Florida.

 Cinderella Castle is also surrounded by a moat, which contains approximately 3.37 e6USgal of water; however, unlike the drawbridge at Sleeping Beauty Castle in Disneyland, Cinderella Castle cannot raise its bridge.
 There are a total of 27 towers on the castle, each numbered 1-29—tower numbers 13 and 17 were cancelled before construction when it was discovered that they could not really be seen from anywhere in the park, due mainly to the other Fantasyland buildings.
 The tower with the clock in front is number 10, the tallest is number 20.
 Number 23 is the other golden-roofed tower.